 Truly a great project with modern clean technology, exactly the type of future we need in the twin ports.

-Blane Tom about 6 years ago
+Blane Tom almost 7 years ago

 I approve of the Gas Plant.
 This is a combines cycle plant that will have low emissions in comparison to a true fossil fuel power plant.
 The emissions from the plant are of the same nature of what you have from your transportation that you all seem to think is acceptable.
 Like anything else, there may be drawbacks however it is unlikely to think that you can simply eliminate everything that is deemed poor for the environment or humans.
 The steps that the utilities have taken over the past few decades is amazing. they have put about every piece of pollution reduction equipment available on the fossil fuel plants and the normal citizen still believes they are filthy creatures.
 However, in reality, they are usually emitting moisture with low levels of toxins.
 Those toxins in most cases reduced by 85% - 95% .
 Solar, wind and water does not provide a reliable base load resource leaving a few options left to satisfy the needs.
 Those are gas plants, coal plants or nuclear plants.
 It seems that everyone wants electricity but not in their back yard, well it needs to be somewhere and superior is as good as any.
 The reasons being is that the gas lines are already in place, the transmissions lines are mostly updated and the location just fits the needs.
 That said, I strongly agree with the need of this power if there will be continued growth in that area including Minnesota and Wisconsin.
 It takes decades to make the changes everyone wants so lets support this in order to fight the other battles moving forward.
 I also agree that this will improve the lively hood for many in Superior on a short term and long term basis.
 It truly is needed in that economy there!
 Thanks for the opportunity to express myself.

-Jo Haberman about 6 years ago
+Jo Haberman almost 7 years ago

 As a ratepayer and resident of Minnesota, I am opposed to the proposed Nemadji Trail Energy Center (NTEC) natural gas plant for several reasons:

-• The need for construction of NTEC has not been demonstrated and will place high financial risk onto ratepayers.
+The need for construction of NTEC has not been demonstrated and will place high financial risk onto ratepayers.

-• The city of Duluth – and the whole state of Minnesota – set goals for clean energy production that delivers cheaper energy; alternatives such as wind, solar, demand response and energy efficiency are the alternatives able to meet capacity needs.
+The city of Duluth – and the whole state of Minnesota – set goals for clean energy production that delivers cheaper energy; alternatives such as wind, solar, demand response and energy efficiency are the alternatives able to meet capacity needs.

-• More sustainable jobs are created by clean energy production – these are the kind of good jobs we need for our people and our communities.
+More sustainable jobs are created by clean energy production – these are the kind of good jobs we need for our people and our communities.

 NTEC is a bad deal and should be rejected.

-Lucy Kennedy about 6 years ago
+Lucy Kennedy almost 7 years ago

 I wish to voice my objections to the proposed Nemadji Trail Energy Center for the following reasons: